This article was updated on July 30, 2018.

 One of the most important decisions for HR leadership will be to help determine who will own the global expansion initiative.
 Finding the right person may require a talent assessment to determine who in the organization has the skills and experience to be assigned the role.
 The organization may not have the necessary talent internally.
 And if it does, it may not be obvious who that person is.
 A talent assessment will help determine whether such a role can be staffed with in-house talent or whether someone needs to be hired in local markets to drive the expansion.

-In preparing for global expansion, most executive teams will naturally focus on business strategies, product/market fit, sales models, legal structures and local regulations.
+In preparing for the complexities of a global expansion, most executive teams will naturally focus on business strategies, product/market fit, sales models, legal structures and local regulations.
 HR leadership can be an invaluable cornerstone of the process, keeping the organization on track to be ready for global expansion by gathering the right mix of talent and making sure that talent is situated exactly where it needs to be.

 SIGN UP FOR THE SPARK NEWSLETTER